edamame-course/2015-tutorials/final/change_parameters.md

 ```
 Now exit and save the file.

-The parameters file specifies to pick_open_reference_otus.py that when it gets to the pick_otus script, it should use a cutoff of 99% instead of 97%.
-It also specifies that when it gets to the assign_taxonomy script, it should use a file from QIIME that was created using a 99% rather than a 97% cutoff.
+The parameters file specifies to the workflow script that when it gets to the pick_otus step, it should use a cutoff of 99% instead of 97%.
+It also specifies that when it gets to the assign_taxonomy step, it should use a file from QIIME that was created using a 99% rather than a 97% cutoff.

-The format here is to specifies the script, the option, and the setting we want to use.
+The format here is to specify the script, the option, and the setting we want to use.
 It's similar to running a script with a flag (in the case of pick_otus here, "similarity" would be the flag) and the option that we would normally put after the flag goes after that.
 Important note: when making your parameters file, write out the script (without .py), then a colon, then the option, without any spaces.
 Then hit tab, and type your specification.
 The space between the option and your setting IS important.

 No we're going to run pick_open_reference OTUs with our new parameters file.